At Home Barista: Pumpkin Latte

 You’re never going to know the answer to your question until you try it, right?
 So that’s exactly what I set out to do and now I cannot get enough of this salsa.
 I could pretty much consume the entire batch myself without giving it a second thought!
 This salsa is super easy to make and takes maybe 10 minutes at most to prepare.

-Read more on Black Bean and Corn Salsa…
+Andrea’s Black Bean and Corn Salsa

 Roasted Green Salsa